GenericMappingTools/gmt/doc/rst/source/ps2raster.rst

 option calculates both and writes both to the EPS file used in the rasterization (and output if **-Te** is set).

-Although PDF is also a vector format, the **-E** option has an effect on the resolution of pattern fills and fonts that are stored as bitmaps in the document. **ps2raster** therefore uses a larger default resolution when creating PDF files.
-In order to obtain high-quality PDF files, the */prepress* options are in effect, allowing only loss-less DEFLATE compression of raster images embedded in the PostScript file.
+Although PDF and SVG are also vector formats, the **-E** option has an effect on the resolution of pattern fills and fonts that are stored as bitmaps in the document. **ps2raster** therefore uses a larger default resolution when creating PDF and SVG files.
+In order to obtain high-quality PDF or SVG files, the */prepress* options are in effect, allowing only loss-less DEFLATE compression of raster images embedded in the PostScript file.